corbtastik/yolo/index.md

 Yolo is laser focused on static single page sites, and while anyone can Yolo, it's purposely built for writers, techies, and picture taking folk.

+> _I don't always use single-page sites but when I do, I yolo._

 ##### Goals for Yolo

 ###### 1. Live the best single page life.